 A comprehensive building survey is important to get if you are buying a listed property.
 It’s crucial to appoint someone with experience to undertake a survey on a listed property as they can have unusual structures or characteristics.
 Dawson & Associates is based in Rye, where there are many older and listed buildings in the Town and South East generally which our team of specialists have inspected over the years, giving you peace of mind that your building survey is being carried out by a true expert.

-To find out about our services for listed buildings, please contact us or call our friendly team for a chat on 01424 882263.
+To find out about our services for South East and Sussex listed buildings, please contact us or call our friendly team for a chat on 01424 882263.